-From atomic bombs to zooplankton, from Ice Age migrations to 21st-century immigration, Unigrids are on the front lines of storytelling in the NPS.
+From atomic bombs to zooplankton, from Ice Age migrations to 21st century immigration, Unigrid brochures are on the front lines of storytelling in the National Park Service.

-For almost as long as there have been national parks, there have been park brochures.
-As the National Park System grew—along with the need for publications—the wide variety of formats, fonts, and folding methods made it increasingly difficult to keep up with demand.
-In 1977 Publications chief Vincent Gleason sought a more efficient and cost-effective approach.
-He enlisted the expertise of modernist designer Massimo Vignelli, who had recently won acclaim for New York subway signage and maps, and Unigrid was born.
+For almost as long as there have been national parks, there have been visitor brochures.
+As the National Park System grew, so did the need for publications.
+They came in a wide variety of formats, fonts, and folding methods that made it increasingly difficult to keep up with demand.

 The Unigrid is not just another template.
-It is a comprehensive graphic design system that standardizes formatting and production, allowing the designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the agency.
+It is a comprehensive graphic design system that standardizes formatting and production.
+It allows designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the National Park Service.